juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* There will be a lot sellers, but buyer's in control
 	* It's better to short parabolic charts
 * Price Neutralizing
-	* When volume is fading
-	* Price is not dropping
+	* When volume is fading, while the price is not dropping
 	* When the volume is low, and you have a big position, then buy to cover will spike up the price
 * Factor Conflict
 	* When the stock is both bearish and bullish at the same time